imexz/ft_transcendence/README.md

 - `HOST` this will be the IP-address of your server, i.e. `http://localhost`
 - `CALLBACK` this will be the same url as the callback-url in your intra,<br>
     i.e. `http://localhost:3000/auth/login/callback`
-- `POSTGRES_USER` this will be the username for seting up and accessing the database
+- `POSTGRES_USER` this will be the username for seting up and accessing the database (for some reason has to be the same as `PGDATABASE`)
 - `POSTGRES_PASSWORD` this will be the password for the user above
-- `PGDATABASE` this will be the name of your database
+- `PGDATABASE` this will be the name of your database (for some reason has to be the same as `POSTGRES_USER`)
 - `JWT_PASSWORD` this will be the password of your JWT-service
 - `TWO_FACTOR_AUTHENTICATION_APP_NAME` this will be name of your 2FA app